Limnoria/Limnoria-doc/use/getting_started.rst

 ===============

 .. note::
-    To load plugins, you first need to be :ref:`logged in the the bot <login-to-bot>`.
+    To load plugins, you first need to be :ref:`logged in to the bot as an owner user <login-to-bot>`.

 Loading plugins is done with the ``load`` command::